nash-p/wp-army-attachements/README.md

 Changelog:
     - Infrastructure changed to Defenses, reworked all traits here
-    - Added special forces group of traits, 1 for each ascension (except Synths) with 3 tiers each
+    - Reinforcements changed to special forces group of traits, 1 for each ascension (except Synths) with 3 tiers each

 # NEW TRAIT CHAINS/UPGRADES